firefox-devtools/profiler/docs-user/guide-startup-shutdown.md

 1. Start your Firefox with the environment variable `MOZ_PROFILER_SHUTDOWN=<filename>` set, where `<filename>` is the name of the file where the recorded profile should be saved.

-2. Start the profiler using the add-on, and then close Firefox.
+2. Start the profiler using the add-on, then close Firefox.

 3. The file you specified will contain the recorded profile.
-Load it through the [perf-html.io](https://perf-html.io) interface by either drag and drop, or the file upload interface.
+Load it through the [perf-html.io](https://perf-html.io) interface by either drag and drop or the file upload interface.